EngineerWAK/WMS_InfantryProgram/README.md

 Any part of this work for which the CC-BY-NC-ND-4.0 license is not applicable is licensed under the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/).
 See LICENSE.MPL-2.0.

 Any part of this work that is known to be derived from an existing work is licensed under the license of that existing work.
-Where such license is known